harshita-soni-2004/andromeda-light-nextjs/content/about.md

 ## about us
 about_us:
   subtitle: WHO WE ARE
-  title: Hello, We’re Technology Future IT Solutions, Here To Empower Your Business
+  title: Hello, We’re Technology Future IT Software, Here To Empower Your Business
-  content: For over 6 years, Technology Future IT Solutions has been a trusted partner in delivering cutting-edge web and app development services.
+  content: For over 6 years, Technology Future IT Software has been a trusted partner in delivering cutting-edge web and app development services.
 We specialize in building high-quality, user-friendly websites and applications tailored to meet our clients' specific needs.
 Our team is passionate about creating innovative designs and providing top-notch development services for both web and mobile platforms.
-  image: /images/about/01.jpg

 ## our works
 works: